That day one summer long ago,

 My spirit caved as I prophesied a second betrayal.

-And night closed his labored eyes, and nobly fell to his cycled quietus.
+and fell to her cycled quietus.

-Serenely did sigh a hummingbird sweet.
+Serenely did sigh a swallow’s

-Softly did burst into the bloom the magnificent morning-glory.
+Softly did burst into bloom the magnificent

-And whereupon the inconstant night yielded to morning’s inconstant orb,
+And whereupon the inconstant Night yielded to

-and I forced to endure the insufferable inconstancy,
+to endure the insufferable inconstancy,

-once more did I weep.
+once more did I weep,

-and for the days and nights to come,
+and for the days to come,

 of every season.